curl/everything-curl/source/reportvuln.md

 plans on vanishing in the near future.

-We do not make the list of participants public mostly because it tends to vary somewhat over time and a list somewhere will only risk getting outdated.
+We do not make the list of participants public mostly because it tends to vary somewhat over time and a list somewhere only risks getting outdated.